veronkrot/homepage/README.md

-# Homepage
-My very own personal website.
-Basically this is just a résumé.
+## My very own website.
+Basically, this is just a résumé of RYU HOSHI.